pcbreysse/lim/README.md

 lim is a python application designed to analytically compute various statistics of line intensity maps using a wide variety of models.
 It also contains functions to generate simulated intensity maps from peak-patch simulations provided by George Stein.
 This code is a work in progress, so it may change significantly and there may be undetected bugs.

+Due to being a live code, there may be updates without annoucement as a new release, unless something really big changes.
+Please make sure to update the code regularly in case eventual bug have been fixed / calculations have been improved

 ### Changes from previous versions

 - Option to use the python wrapper of class or camb.
 Note that the newest version of camb does not support python 2 any more.
 Then make sure that both class and camb versions correspond to the same python type (class wrapper can be compiled for python 3 since version 2.8).